Financial Aid and the Entering Student

 Your college education is perhaps the most important investment you will make in your life.
 In order to make your college experience more valuable, it is crucial to understand the associated costs of attending a four year university, as well as the financial resources available to help meet those costs.

-In order to receive the best possible financial aid package for which you are eligible, you are encouraged to apply in your senior year of high school, by the March 2nd priority deadline.
+In order to receive the best possible financial aid award package, you are encouraged to apply for Financial Aid in your senior year of high school, by the March 2nd priority deadline.
 If you are applying for the Cal Grant Program (for California residents only), GPA Verification Forms are also due by March 2.
 Your California High School should submit your GPA electronically to the California Student Aid Commission.
 Check with your high school for more details.

-After applying for financial aid through the FAFSA, Cal State L.A. will notify you by email of possible financial resources available to you for the upcoming school year.
+After submitting your FAFSA or CADAA, Cal State L.A. will notify you by email of possible financial resources available to you for the upcoming school year.
 As a new incoming freshman, please make sure that the Admissions Office at Cal State L.A. has all of your academic transcripts on file, accurate residency information, and that you are officially admitted to the university.
 Taking this precaution will aid in eliminating obstacles that may slow down the financial aid process.

-Many Cal State L.A. students receive their undergraduate degrees mid-way through the academic year at the end of the Fall Semester and continue taking classes here.
-These students must inform the financial aid office of their new academic status and have their new enrollment program updated by the Registrar's Office.
-This is because some financial aid programs are specifically for undergraduate students.
-If these awards are disbursed to a student after their bachelor's degree is posted, they will eventually be billed for them.
+Many Cal State L.A. students receive their undergraduate degrees mid-way through the academic year at the end of the Fall Semester and will continue their enrollment.
+These students must inform the financial aid office of their new academic status and have their new enrollment program updated in GET by the Registrar's Office.
+Certain financial aid programs are only available to undergraduate students.
+If these awards are disbursed inadvertently to a student after their bachelor's degree is posted in GET, the student will be billed upon our reversal.

 If the student is admitted into a master’s, credential, or second bachelor’s degree program, financial aid will be adjusted to reflect the appropriate award for the new post-degree program.
 Financial Aid is not available for students who are not enrolled in a degree or credential program, such as Continuing (Extended) Education students.